smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 {% include samples/VRF/VRFExternalSubOwnerExample.sol %}
 ```

-## Advanced
+## Modify existing subscriptions

-The above examples are by no means the only way to make use of the VRF.
-The subscription can be managed dynamically with the following steps:
+Subscription configurations do not have to be static.
+You can change your subscription configuration dynamically using the following functions:

-- Change the consumer set with `addConsumer(uint64 subId, address consumer)`/`removeConsumer(uint64 subId, address consumer)`.
+- Change the consumer set with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
   - There are a maximum of 100 consumers per subscription.
 If you need more than 100 consumers, use multiple subscriptions.
-- Transfer the subscription ownership with `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)`/`acceptSubscriptionOwnerTransfer(uint64 subId)`.
+- Transfer the subscription ownership with `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)` and `acceptSubscriptionOwnerTransfer(uint64 subId)`.
 - Top up the subscription balance with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`.
 Any address can fund a subscription.
 - View the subscription with `getSubscription(uint64 subId)`.
 - Cancel the subscription with `cancelSubscription(uint64 subId)`.